RESTful-Drupal/restful/README.md

 ```

 #### Filtering fields
-Using the ``?fields`` query string, you can decalre which fields should be
+Using the ``?fields`` query string, you can declare which fields should be
 returned.

 ```php